uvarc/rc-learning/content/slides/rivanna-intro/index.md

  * gypsy: no service-units remaining
 ```

-for more information about a specific allocation, represented here by `allocation_name`, please run:
+- For more information about a specific allocation, represented here by `allocation_name`, please run:
 ```bash
 -bash-4.2$allocations -a allocation_name
 ```